wangyan100/springbootexamples/spring-boot-k8s/readme.md

 ### Deploy SpringBootApplication and ElasticSearch on Kubernetes

-This demo will show you how to deploy a SpringBoot Application and ElasticSearch on Kubernetes.
+This demo will show you how to deploy  SpringBootApplication and ElasticSearch on Kubernetes.

-the demo will use the SpringBoot Application from [this link](https://github.com/wangyan100/springbootexamples/tree/master/spring-boot-elasticsearch)
+the demo will use the SpringBootApplication from [this link](https://github.com/wangyan100/springbootexamples/tree/master/spring-boot-elasticsearch)

 #### Build docker image